-If you’re unhappy about something, please call our team 0207 324
+If you’re unhappy about something, please call our team on 0800

-Please provide as much information as you can.
-For example, the
+provide as much information as you can so we can investigate all

 Why do you pay a company to conduct your door-to-door

-We aren’t unusual.
-Many charities use a professional fundraising
+Many charities use a professional fundraising agency to do

-agency to do door-to-door fundraising for them to raise the most
+door-to-door fundraising for them to raise the most funds they can.

 All fundraisers are required to read a solicitation statement to

-have with Wesser.
-Supporters are also given a document entitled
+have with Wesser Ltd. Supporters are also given a document entitled

 ‘Your Direct Debit’, which gives more information as to how